 Pre-Hearing Discovery.
 Within seven (7) business days of issuing a notice of discipline, the NFL Management Council shall provide the Player with an indexed binder containing the relevant correspondence and documentation.
-Within four (4) business days of receipt of the binder, the Player and NFL Management Council shall make any written requests for additional discovery sought, including the identity of any witness to be requested pursuant to Section 4.3.2 of this Policy.
+Within four (4) business days of receipt of the binder, the Player and NFL Management Council shall make any written requests for additional discovery relevant to the charged violation and/or a permissible defense, including the identity of any witness to be requested pursuant to Section 4.3.2 of this Policy.
 If there is no objection to the request, documents will be provided within five (5) business days or as soon as the documents are obtained, and the identified witnesses will be permitted to testify at the hearing.
 Objections and any proffers of evidence, including the proffers required by Section 4.3.2 of this Policy, will be promptly submitted via conference call to the arbitrator for decision.

 No later than four (4) business days prior to the hearing, the Player will complete and submit a statement setting forth the specific grounds upon which the appeal is based with supporting facts in the form of proffered testimony or documentary evidence ("Basis of Appeal").
 Once submitted, evidence on issues outside the scope of the Basis of Appeal shall not be permitted absent a showing by the requesting party of extraordinary circumstances justifying its inclusion.
-The Parties shall also be permitted to seek preclusion of evidence on any issue for which insufficient supporting facts are alleged or for which arbitral precedent previously has been established.
+The Parties shall also be permitted to seek preclusion of evidence or other permissible relief on any issue for which insufficient supporting facts are alleged or for which arbitral precedent previously has been established.

 No later than four (4) business days prior to the hearing the NFL Management Council and the Player's representative will exchange copies of any exhibits upon which they intend to rely and a list of witnesses expected to provide testimony.
 The failure to do so shall preclude the introduction of the late or nonproduced exhibits barring extraordinary circumstances as determined by the arbitrator.
-(This shall not preclude the introduction of rebuttal evidence.)
+(This shall not preclude the introduction of rebuttal evidence in response to the Basis of Appeal.)
 Following the exchange, the arbitrator may permit the parties to provide further supplementation as appropriate.

-In presenting an appeal under this Policy a Player is not entitled to production of or access to records, reports or other information concerning other Players or the Policy's bargaining history.
+Policy Information on Appeal.
+Only the Management Council and NFLPA may request information from the Policy's personnel.
+In addition, when presenting an appeal under this Policy a Player is not entitled to production of or access to records, reports or other information concerning other Players or the Policy's bargaining history.
 Notwithstanding, this provision does not limit the NFLPA's access to appropriate information concerning all violations under this Policy.